In this article, we are going to write about the top best colleges in California.

 If you’re looking for an easy weekend trip.

-It’s not too far away but still close enough for family members to come visit on holidays such as Thanksgiving.
+It’s not too far away but still close enough for family members to come to visit on holidays such as Thanksgiving.

 Plus, with many sports teams (such as soccer) there’s plenty of fun opportunities waiting for you even outside your academics!